The Carroll County Farm Museum, located in Westminster, Maryland, provides the public with the opportunity

 Out of County students - $4.00

 All Teachers - Free

 : Fees vary.

-Free except for Deer Creek Fiddlers’ Convention, Common Ground on the Hill’s Roots
+Free admission except for Deer Creek Fiddlers’ Convention, Common Ground on the Hill’s Roots

 Music & Arts Festival and The Maryland Wine Festival®.
 Click